Skip to main content

 • “A rudimentary quest system is in place, that gives you benefits of varying value.”

-• “Players looking for a narrative-driven experience may find the game lacking, as it focuses almost entirely on systems rather than story.”
+• “Additionally, players looking for a narrative-driven experience may find the game lacking in that department, as it focuses almost entirely on systems rather than story.”

 • grinding